Update 24th September 2020 @ 10.45am

 The health and safety of our guests and employees is always our number one priority so we’ve been working hard to make sure the attractions comply with government guidelines and we have everything in place for you to have a safe and enjoyable visit: https://youtu.be/PgkMoUmcebo

 As we need to manage our capacity to ensure everyone has a safe and enjoyable visit, all guests will be required to pre-book a ticket online.
+Our attractions review Merlin Pass allocation daily to ensure we have as much availability as possible for you.
+Please continue to check the attraction website for updates.

 Please see below for more detail about advance bookings, pass extensions, refunds and other topics.